Myanmar's Suu Kyi sentenced to 4 more years in prison | Law-Order

 If found guilty of all the charges, she could be sentenced to more than 100 years in prison.

 Suu Kyi's supporters and independent analysts say the charges against her are contrived to legitimise the military's seizure of power and prevent her from returning to politics.
+The United Nations called again for the release of Suu Kyi and all those detained arbitrarily since last February's coup.
+“All political prisoners must be released, and clearly, this is not a step in the right direction,'' UN spokesperson Stephane Dujarric told reporters at the UN headquarters in New York.
 Monday's verdict in the court in the capital, Naypyitaw, was conveyed by a legal official who insisted on anonymity for fear of being punished by the authorities, who have restricted the release of information about Suu Kyi's trials.

 Suu Kyi was convicted last month on two other charges — incitement and breaching COVID-19 restrictions — and sentenced to four years' imprisonment.
 Hours after that sentence was issued, the head of the military-installed government, Senior Gen. Min Aung Hlaing, reduced it by half.